 - The disturbance does not occur exclusively during episodes of anorexia nervosa.

-WARNING SIGNS & SYMPTOMS OF ANOREXIA NERVOSA
+WARNING SIGNS & SYMPTOMS OF BULIMIA NERVOSA

 Emotional and Behavioral